alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Using ALIAS a single word (or number) is aliased with a new name.
 You can UNALIAS ten and ten will be undefined again.

-ALIAS is just a *magic trick* that provides a new additional name for an existing word.
+ALIAS is just a *magic trick* in the interpeter that provides a new additional name for an existing word.

 It does not create anything real in the dictionary and can not be used with a string literal for example.